 Lesson Plan Supplements & Other Educational info

 School groups are encouraged to visit the exhibit on select dates, when a local Holocaust survivor or liberator will share their testimony.
 The program is designed for students in grades 6-12, and generally runs from 9:00 a.m. until 2:00 p.m.
-PLEASE NOTE: There may be an alternate speaker, and if our speaker is unable to make it, there will be a lesson on The Journey that Saved Curious George: the wartime escape of Margaret and H.A.
-Rey, The Diary of Anne Frank, or a related topic.
+PLEASE NOTE: That there is a transition from the Samuel Bak Museum: The Learning Center to UNO's Barbara Weitz Community Center (CEC) at 11:40 AM for lunch and speaker.
+Directions and parking information will be provided after confirming participation.